fenilgmehta/Context-Search-fms/README.md

   --version                     show program's version number and exit -p [PATH], --path [PATH]      The path to the text file to search -P PATHS [PATHS ...], --Paths PATHS [PATHS ...]
-The list of paths to the text files to search -r [RECURSIVE], --recursive [RECURSIVE]               The list of paths to be used for recursive search -x [EXTENSIONS], --extensions [EXTENSIONS]            Files with these extensions only to be searched
+The list of paths to the text files to search -r [RECURSIVE], --recursive [RECURSIVE]               The list of paths to be used for recursive search [default: .]
+  -x [EXTENSIONS], --extensions [EXTENSIONS]            Files with these extensions only to be searched
                                                         for -r flag (Example Usage: -x md -x pdf OR -x "md pdf") (Note: for "file.tar.gz" only "-x gz" should be used)